james-jory/segment-personalize-workshop/exercise4/README.md

 41. Go back to your Segment workspace tab or window.
 42. Click on the `personas-event-source` source.
-This source will accepts events from your lambda.
+This source will accept events from your Lambda function.
 43. Copy the write key from the Overview tab to your clipboard.